-- Type A 2017 CIP contains \$500,000 toward the structural repairs identified in the Breakwater Study. - City currently negotiating with their design-builder over the scope of the final design of the pier, both structural repairs (Type A budget) and aesthetic upgrades (Bond 2008 budget). - In January 2017, a request was made by Johnny Phillipello, CEO of Buc Days, to support the Bayshore Park project with additional funding to provide for the repairs and upgrades to the Old City Hall/Memorial Coliseum parking lot, which is currently not in the scope of Bayshore Park. - This parking lot is critical to Buc Days Carnival operations due to the fact that they are no longer allowed to use the Great Lawn (old Memorial Coliseum Site) for large carnival rides due to the damage to the lawn and the irrigation system. - The City started negotiations both with Fulton-Coastcon as well as the City's currently selected asphalt overlay contractor for minor repairs and parking lots to provide an upgraded parking lot at this location. - The City will move forward with the best value option for the repair of that parking lot later this year after negotiations are concluded and if the budget source can be identified. - The Parks and Recreation Department would welcome any budgetary support from the Type A board for the repair and upgrade to the parking lot, as that scope could not be covered by the available 2008 Bond funds in the current design-build project. - This parking lot has been used in the past as temporary storage for boats from the Marina during hurricane surge events. - This parking lot is anticipated to be used in the future for other events, such as a park and ride facility to support events at the north end of the seawall or even North Beach. - Engineering Services will update Type A with budget requirements for the upgrade to this facility when they become available.
-Bayshore Park Attachment/Slideshow presented in March 2017. - The structural engineer is working through design issues for the new plate deck for the pier and walkway related to load capacity for improvements (March/April 2017). - The City is refining negotiations with the City's paving repair engineer/contractor for the resurfacing of the old Memorial Coliseum Parking Lot to include lighting (March/April 2017).
+- Type A 2017 CIP contains \$500,000 toward the structural repairs identified in the Breakwater Safety Improvements Study. - City currently negotiating with their design-builder over the scope of the final design of the pier, both structural repairs (Type A budget) and aesthetic upgrades (Bond 2008 budget). - In January 2017, a request was made by Johnny Phillipello, CEO of Buc Days, to support the Bayshore Park project with additional funding to provide for the repairs and upgrades to the Old City Hall/Memorial Coliseum parking lot, which is currently not in the scope of Bayshore Park. - This parking lot is critical to Buc Days Carnival operations due to the fact that they are no longer allowed to use the Great Lawn (old Memorial Coliseum Site) for large carnival rides due to the damage to the lawn and the irrigation system. - The City started negotiations both with Fulton-Coastcon as well as the City's currently selected asphalt overlay contractor for minor repairs and parking lots to provide an upgraded parking lot at this location. - The City will move forward with the best value option for the repair of that parking lot later this year after negotiations are concluded and if the budget source can be identified. - The Parks and Recreation Department would welcome any budgetary support from the Type A board for the repair and upgrade to the parking lot, as that scope could not be covered by the available 2008 Bond funds in the current design-build project. - This parking lot has been used in the past as temporary storage for boats from the Marina during hurricane surge events. - This parking lot is anticipated to be used in the future for other events, such as a park and ride facility to support events at the north end of the seawall or even North Beach. - Engineering Services will update Type A with budget requirements for the upgrade to this facility when they become available.
+Bayshore Park Attachment/Slideshow presented in March 2017. - The structural engineer worked through design issues for the new plate deck for the pier and walkway related to load capacity for improvements (March/April 2017). - The City is refining negotiations with the City's paving repair engineer/contractor for the resurfacing of the old Memorial Coliseum Parking Lot to include lighting (March/April 2017). - The City has been reviewing design submittals for the final scope items at Bayshore Park, Phase 2 & 3, and comments were provided to the design-builder in March and in April, respectively. - The City is not yet in receipt of the signed/sealed plans for Phases 2 & 3. - The City has not yet received design submittals for certain final scope items, to include the final pier design and cost estimate, as well as the final design and cost estimate for the iconic signage for the park (as the re-naming process is underway). - It is anticipated that the construction will be complete by July 3rd, however, the uncertainty about the total budget available for pier repairs has prevented finalization of a pier design that includes shade and landscaping elements, as the aesthetic budget (Bond 2008) has been used to make structural repairs to the pier that were identified in the Type A Breakwater Safety Improvements Report with associated budget contained in the 2016-2017 Type A CIP item for Pier Repair.